 The single biggest problem threatening the Jewish People today is probably Iran.
 But that's something that most of us are not in a position to do much about, save for voting for those who adequately recognize the threat.
 So I'd like to move on to discussing the second biggest problem threatening the Jewish People today: the economic crisis in the Israeli charedi world.

-banner headline in the Israeli Mishpachah magazine described it as nothing less than the utter financial collapse of the charedi world.
+This is something that the Israeli charedi world itself is screaming about being an unprecedented catastrophe - a banner headline in the Israeli Mishpachah magazine described it as nothing less than the utter financial collapse of the charedi world.
 There are children who literally do not have enough food to eat.
 And abject poverty brings all kinds of problems in its wake.
 Mishpachah reports that there are hundreds of girls who are not entering shidduchim because there is no money to marry them off.
 Poverty in the charedi world leads to illness, to loss of shalom bayis, to theft.

 But it's worse than that.
 Much, much worse.